muxi-ai/cli/docs/guides/registry.md

 ### "Version already exists"

-Bump the version in `formation.yaml` before pushing.
+Bump the version in `formation.afs` before pushing.

 ### "Formation not found"